People

 Viola Provost, PhD Student

-My research focus lies on science communication and social media, specifically how environmental issues are discussed and disseminated online.
-It fascinates me how social media platforms, like TikTok, have become important venues for public discourse, potentially shaping our attitudes, values, and beliefs toward the environment.
-In understanding this digital culture, I employ a mixed-methods approach with qualitative and quantitative components.
-My overarching goal is to include public values and needs in decision-making and science production.
-Prior to starting the PhD program, I received a Bachelor of Science in Biology from Ludwig Maximilian University in Munich and a Master of Science in Freshwater and Marine Biology from the University of Amsterdam, along with a Major in Science Communication from Vrije University.
+Viola’s research focus lies on science communication and social media, specifically how environmental issues are discussed and disseminated online.
+She is fascinated by how social media platforms, like TikTok, have become important venues for public discourse, potentially shaping human attitudes, values, and beliefs toward the environment.
+She employs a mixed-method approach with qualitative and quantitative components to understand what topics appear on TikTok, who creates them, and how they influence the values of TikTok users.
+Her overarching goal is to include public values and needs in decision-making and science production.
+Prior to starting the PhD program, she received a Bachelor of Science in Biology from Ludwig Maximilian University in Munich and a Master of Science in Freshwater and Marine Biology from the University of Amsterdam, along with a Major in Science Communication from Vrije University.

 Muh Syukron